thenativeweb/roboter/README.md

 });
 ```

-By default, the `analyze` task uses a built-in rule set, but you may override it by specifying the path to an [ESLint](http://eslint.org/) configuration file or a [shareable ESLint configuration](http://eslint.org/docs/developer-guide/shareable-configs.html) using the `rules` property.
+By default, the `analyze` task uses a built-in rule set, but you may override it by specifying the path to an [ESLint](http://eslint.org/) configuration file or to a [shareable ESLint configuration](http://eslint.org/docs/developer-guide/shareable-configs.html).
+Either way, use the `rules` property for overriding the default.

 ```javascript
 task('universal/analyze', {